flancian/garden/tools for thinking.md

       - [[mapping tools for thinking]]
     - [[team mode]] is not what he'd like
     - how to allow different people to use different tools, yet still create an aggregated insight
+  - we're dumber than we normally would be

 ## [[Inflection Points for Tools for Thinking]]